any-docs/css/content/reference/properties/interactivity/index.md

 }
 ```

-Finally, the animation {{cssxref("@keyframes")}} are defined. `interactivity: inert` is set at positions `entry 0%` and `exit 100%` of the view timeline.
+Finally, the animation `@keyframes` are defined. `interactivity: inert` is set at positions `entry 0%` and `exit 100%` of the view timeline.
 Combined with the `animation-fill-mode: both` value, this means that the list items will be inert before the start and after the end of the view timeline, that is, when they are outside the scroll container.
 Between positions `entry 1%` and `exit 99%`, `interactivity: auto` is set on the list items, meaning they can be interacted with normally when they are inside the scroll container.

 ```css live-sample___offscreen-inert
 @keyframes inert-change {